openstack-archive/stx-docs/doc/source/developer_guide/index.rst

 #.
 Reference Builds

-   -  A server in the regional office performs a regular (daily?), automated builds using existing methods.
-Call these the reference builds.
+   -  A server in the regional office performs regular (e.g. daily) automated builds using existing methods.
+These builds are called "reference builds".
-   -  The builds are timestamped, and preserved for some time. (a few weeks)
+   -  The builds are timestamped and preserved for some time (i.e. a number of weeks).
-   -  A build CONTEXT is captured.
-This is a file produced by build-pkgs at location '$MY_WORKSPACE/CONTEXT'.
-It is a bash script that can cd to each and every git and checkout the SHA that contributed to the build.
+   -  A build CONTEXT, which is a file produced by "build-pkgs" at location *$MY_WORKSPACE/CONTEXT*, is captured.
+It is a bash script that can cd to each and every Git and checkout the SHA that contributed to the build.
-   -  For each package built, a file shall capture he md5sums of all the source code inputs to the build of that package.
-These files are also produced by build-pkgs at location '$MY_WORKSPACE//rpmbuild/SOURCES//srpm_reference.md5'.
+   -  For each package built, a file captures the md5sums of all the source code inputs required to build that package.
+These files are also produced by "build-pkgs" at location *$MY_WORKSPACE//rpmbuild/SOURCES//srpm_reference.md5*.
-   -  All these build products are accessible locally (e.g. a regional office) via rsync (other protocols can be added later)
+   -  All these build products are accessible locally (e.g. a regional office) using "rsync".

+      **NOTE:** Other protocols can be added later.

 #.
 Designers

    - Request a build avoidance build.
-Recommended after you have just done a repo sync. e.g.
+Recommended after you have done synchronized the repository (i.e. "repo sync").

      ::